 Levies are applied on top of the tariffs, with a view to covering the costs Elia incurs performing the duties involved in its public service remit or other duties imposed by legislation or regulations and which do not relate to its operations as a transmission system operator.

-New tariffs came into force in January 2012.
-You can find them in the Products & Services section on the pages:
+New tariffs came into force in January 2016.
+You can also find extra information in the Products & Services section on the pages:

 Elia’s tariffs in the electricity bill

 According to information published by the Commission for Electricity and Gas Regulation, the share of transmission tariffs in residential customers’ bills is currently between around 3% and 6%.